AlfredBr/ARM64-SIMD/README.md

 # Common demo: Release build with large workload
 dotnet run -c Release -- --length=4000000 --iterations=150

+# Run Release build while letting ILGPU pick a CUDA device
+dotnet run -c Release
 ```

+> **GPU prerequisites:** Install the NVIDIA driver and CUDA toolkit appropriate for your platform.
+ILGPU will automatically fall back to a CPU accelerator if no CUDA device is detected.
+See [GPU.md](GPU.md) for full instructions.

 Sample Release output on the authoring machine (8-lane SIMD):